-The coherence length, or narrow linewidth, of the laser is a key characteristic that needs to be considered.
+The narrow linewidth, of the laser is a key characteristic that needs to be considered.
 Any phase difference between the two light paths will reduce the resolution available in the final image.
 This is not so critical during the reproduction of holographic plates and the coherence can be much shorter.

 2. High Power

 As with standard photography, the creation of a holographic image requires an exposure time, which is dependent on the sensitivity of the recording media and the amount of light that is available.
 Higher power laser outputs offer shorter exposure times and larger fields of view.